donatj/php-dnf-solver/README.md

 ### Class: \donatj\PhpDnfSolver\Types\AndClause

-Represents a "and clause" - a set of types which must all be satisfied - e.g. "A&B&C"
+Represents an "and clause" - a set of types which must all be satisfied - e.g. "A&B&C"

 #### Method: AndClause->__construct